oscarYCL/deepracer-waypoints-workshop/README.md

 # deepracer-waypoints-workshop
-AWS DeepRacer Student Workshop:Run fast with Waypoint Analysis
+AWS DeepRacer Student Workshop:Run faster by using your custom waypoints